MariliaElia/sales-forecast-ml-models/README.md

 ![image](https://github.com/MariliaElia/sales-forecast-ml-models/assets/24305018/84690039-9a6b-42fc-a7e0-b4f11188c18c)
 ![image](https://github.com/MariliaElia/sales-forecast-ml-models/assets/24305018/bb31c5eb-b2fb-40d3-993d-751eb5e25f9d)

 The two tables above illustrate the permutation feature importance across the different clusters.
 First, the model illustrates a strong seasonality pattern.
 The monthly sales proxy successfully captured a significant amount of the monthly patterns and is the most important feature in terms of permutation importance.
 The day of the week was also a significant indicator in predicting sales.
 A trend in the historical data was that sales peaked in December, on Mondays and Sundays, and additionally at the beginning, middle, and end of each month.
 It was also discovered that school holidays impact sales more than state holidays.
-Other factors that influenced sales were promotions, with individual store promotions (Promo) appearing to be more effective than coupon based mailing campaigns (Promo2).
+Other factors that influenced sales were promotions, with individual store promotions (Promo) appearing to be more effective than coupon-based mailing campaigns (Promo2).
 The distance to competitors (CompetitionDistance) also showcased some significance within clusters A and C.